bce-toolkit/historical-bcepy/README.md

 BCE Core
 ===================

-The main function of this library/program is to **balance chemical equations** and help you **deal with complex chemical equations**.
+The main function of this program is to **balance chemical equations** and help you **deal with complex chemical equations**.
 It also contains some unique features.

 Features
 -------------